fcarrus/RHVH-Provisioning-Satellite/README.md

 The next steps are all performed on the Satellite server itself for practical reasons.

+_Note_: If you need to deliver the contents from one or more Capsules, then the following steps have to be performed on those systems, too.

 Download the RHVH ISO and place it somewhere in the filesystem, i.e. `/var/tmp`

 Create the needed directory structure on the Satellite server (or capsule) under the public directory for direct access: